ssenmosip/mosip-temp-documentation/FRS-ID-Repository.md

 1. Please refer Git for more details on the type of [error messages](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2011/Consolidated%20error%20messages%20V2.4.xlsx).

 ### 2.5 Auto-restore a VID on revocation and with auto-restore policy [**[↑]**](#table-of-content)

+The system performs the following steps to auto-restore a revoked VID:
+1. Retrieves the policy for the revoked VID.
+1. Validates the regeneration policy for the revoked VID (‘Auto-restore’).
+1. Creates a new VID for the revoked VID as per the VID policy of the VID type associated to the revoked VID.
+1. Updates the status of the new VID as ‘active’.

 ### 2.6 Retrieve the UIN corresponding to a VID [**[↑]**](#table-of-content)

+Upon receiving a request with the parameter (VID), the system performs the following steps to retrieve the UIN corresponding to a VID:
+1. Validates if the VID is valid as per policy.
+1. Retrieves the UIN corresponding to the VID.
+1. Sends the response UIN, responseTime, err, ver
+1. Responds with error message if the system is unable to retrieve the UIN as per policy.
+1. Please refer Git for more details on the type of [**error messages**]( mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2011/Consolidated%20error%20messages%20V2.4.xlsx).